How to Get & Keep ICANL Accreditation

 You save your reports as PDFs & easily upload or scan into any modern EMR.

-The thing that sets our software apart is our automatic ICANL error-checking & corrective messaging algorithms.
+The thing that sets our software apart is our 238 ICANL error-checks with corrective messaging algorithms.

 They make it almost impossible for your staff to produce non-ICANL-compliant reports.

 Our solution is the most affordable and easiest to learn & use.
 You can be up & running less than a week from now.

 Keeps You Compliant with the New 2017 ICANL Standards:

 The New ICANL Standards which are effective March 15th, 2017 have added a number of New Reporting Requirements.

 It is now virtually impossible to consistently comply with these new Standards without sophisticated structured reporting software.